Mike Reeves, ASE Master Technician · Last reviewed June 25, 2026

 Reference values only.
 Manufacturer specifications override.
 Verify load index, speed rating, and physical clearance before driving — especially with upsizes greater than 3% diameter.
 Speedometer correction may require an OBD2 tuner.
 Tire-coverage rules vary by state.

-5. Save it.
-Hit "Share" to copy a link with your sizes preserved, or "PDF" for a one-page tire spec sheet you can take to the tire shop or alignment bay.
+4. Save or share it.
+"Share" copies a link with your size baked in; "PDF" prints a one-page spec sheet for the tire shop or alignment bay.

 • Reviewed by an ASE Master Tech.
-The top SERP results are anonymous calculator-aggregators or tire-shop funnels.
-Mike Reeves has 15 years in the bay and signs his name to the math.
+The top results are anonymous calculator aggregators.
+Mike Reeves has 15 years in the bay and signs the math — cross-checked against Tire Rack and Discount Tire methodology and 20 test fixtures that run on every release.

 section_height_mm = width_mm × (aspect_ratio / 100)